Grandma’s Date Nut Bread

 Published by Kate

-This easy recipe for old fashioned date nut bread comes from Grandma's recipe book.
+This old fashioned date nut bread recipe comes from Grandma's recipe book.
 It makes two loaves—one to keep and one to give!

 Course Breakfast